swissmanu/harmonyhubjs-client/README.md

 # harmonyjs

-`harmonyjs` is a simple Node.JS library which lets you talk to your Logitech Harmony Hub.
+`harmonyjs` is a Node.JS library which allows you to interact with your Logitech Harmony Hub.

 It is based on [@jterraces](https://github.com/jterrace) awesome Harmony [protocol guide](https://github.com/jterrace/pyharmony/blob/master/PROTOCOL.md).

+## Usage

 ## License